-When it comes to looking at the impacts of climate change, ski resorts (and skiers) have a lot to lose – literally.
-While they can’t singlehandedly be blamed for the global warming crisis, it stands to reason that ski resorts would be at the forefront of environmental best practice, as well as lobbying, campaigning and educating people as much as they could.
-Similarly, shouldn’t those ski resorts that are making a real difference be the destination of choice for concerned skiers?
+When it comes to looking at the impacts of climate change, ski resorts have a lot to lose.
+We can’t blame them for the global warming crisis.
+However, it stands to reason that ski resorts would be at the forefront of environmental best practice.
+Perhaps even lobbying, campaigning and educating people as much as they could.
+Similarly, shouldn’t those same ski resorts be the destination of choice for concerned skiers?

 Saas Fee, Switzerland

 Saas Fee, ‘The pearl of the Swiss Alps’ is a stunning little town in the Valais region of Switzerland.
 It accesses over 100km of skiing, much of it on the Dom and Allalinhorn glaciers.
 The top elevation is at 3550m.
 With the exception of a few electric vehicles, the town is also car-free.
 This fact stretches back to 1951, when the main road there was constructed.

 Ah Jackson, how you feed the dreams of so many aspiring skiers and powder hounds.
 Jackson Hole has built a name for itself as the rustic, redneck gateway to extreme skiing in the Grand Teton National Park.
 That is changing a bit now, due to the family-owned resort’s big investments.
 New lifts and new runs improve accessibility for beginners.
 Even so, over half the runs still fall under advanced or expert level.
 Sustainability is a strong theme in everything that happens there.
 Perhaps it is no surprise that the Hotel Terra, an LEED-certified eco-hotel, opened its doors there a few years ago.